-A donor gift is defined as any item of value given to the university by a donor who expects nothing significant of value in return, other than recognition and disposition of the gift in accordance with the donor's wishes.
+A donor gift is defined as any item of value given to the university by a donor who expects nothing significant of value in return, other than recognition and that Stanford uses the gift in accordance with the donor's gift terms.
 A gift fund is created to hold the gift.
-Gift funds are also called “expendable gift funds,” in contrast to “endowment gift funds,” which are called “endowments.”
+For information about the concept of a fund and all fund types, refer to Fund Types.

 Examples of Donor Gifts:

 - General support of a school or department